gwleuverink/leuver.ink/source/_posts/writing-a-smtp-server-with-reactphp.blade.md

 Now all this is out of the way let's implement the protocol in the **serve** method.

-Admittidly this method is very chunky, since we're basically sending & receiving messages within a big eventloop.
+Admittidly this method is very chunky, since we're basically sending & receiving messages within a big event loop.
 It's a bit of a challenge to get your mind around, but keeping it in a single method like this is probably the best way to convey how to implement the steps as described above.
 We'll refactor this later!

 To make this a bit more readable, we'll assume this is run within a Laravel app.
 So we can use Laravel's [Fluent string](https://laravel.com/docs/11.x/strings#fluent-strings-method-list) methods to iterate over and match messages the client sends to the server.